 - a.
-Petitioner acquired the property for \$114 in 2009 at auction.
-He contends such auction sales indicate a true market value for these properties.
-The process is open to everybody and the sales are widely advertised and attended by hundreds of eligible bidders.
-Nowacki testimony. - b.
-Petitioner contends the subject property was previously owned by another resident who gave it up because it was over-assessed.
-The assessed value was \$3,100 in 2013.
-Since that time, the assessor has lowered the assessment to \$2,900.
-Petitioner contends this decrease is indicative of the trajectory of property values in the area but not to the extent that would accurately reflect actual value.
-He also contends that the county maintains inaccurate PRCs.
+Petitioner acquired the property for \$114 in 2011 at auction.
+He claims this represents a fair market value for the property as the auction was attended by hundreds of bidders willing and able to buy this property.
 Nowacki testimony; Pet'r Ex.
-1. - c.
-Petitioner contends that, although he paid \$114 for the property, he is willing to split the difference between the purchase price and the \$3,100 assessed value.
-As a result, he has proposed a value of \$1,600 for each year.
+2. - b.
+Petitioner contends that in 2013 the assessed value was \$3,900.
+In 2016, the assessed value dropped to \$2,900 which is a decrease of approximately 25%.
+Petitioner contends this decrease reflects the declining trend in the area.
+Nowacki testimony; Pet'r Ex.
+2. - c.
+Petitioner believes that the information appearing on PRCs is important and should be as accurate as possible.
+Nowacki testimony. - d.
+Petitioner contends that he is willing to split the difference between what he paid for the property and the 2016 assessed value of \$2,900.
+As a result, Petitioner requests a value of \$1,500.
 Nowacki testimony.